zlsa/lsp/ideas.md

 ## Edge cases

-* When you have a twin-engine thrust plate (**), the stage beneath it attaches to the thrust plate instead.
+* When you have a multiple-engine thrust plate (**), the stage beneath it attaches to the thrust plate instead.
 * When you decouple, the interstage stays attached to the previous stage.
+* What about stage expansion and interstages; e.g. 2m engine to 4m
+  first stage?
+Maybe should be generated procedurally.